 The charitable tax deduction has been an integral part of the federal income tax system for more than a century.
 It helps promote giving, secures the independence of civil society, and ensures that citizens are taxed on income they are able to put toward their own benefit and purpose, not funds they freely give away for the benefit of the public.

 America’s charities are heavily relied upon to provide basic needs and services to struggling communities, which is why maintaining the full scope and value of the charitable deduction is vital to community success.
-The Alliance for Charitable Reform continues to urge lawmakers to not only preserve the full scope and value of the charitable deduction, but also expand it to include all taxpayers, not just to those who itemize.
+The Alliance for Charitable Reform continues to urge lawmakers to not only restore the full scope and value of the charitable deduction, but also expand it to include all taxpayers, not just to those who itemize.

 All Americans Should Have Access to the Charitable Deduction

 Under the current system, the charitable deduction is only available to those who itemize their taxes.
 A universal charitable deduction would expand the charitable giving incentive to all taxpayers by excluding all charitable gifts from taxation.
-A universal charitable deduction would recognize the gifts from lower- and middle-income givers that often go to our churches and other local charities providing critical services supporting communities across the country.
+A universal charitable deduction would recognize the gifts from lower- and middle-income givers that often go to our houses of worship and other local charities providing critical services supporting communities across the country.
 It is a policy that treats all charitable givers the same regardless of income.
 Additionally, if the deduction were to be available to all, charities would see an overall increase in giving.

 To learn more about ACR’s guiding principles, please click here.